Do you need to ripen summer crops before the frosts?

-It’s mid to late summer and you’re beginning to wonder if your summer crops will change color and ripen.
+Maybe it’s mid to late summer and you’re beginning to wonder if your summer crops will change color and ripen.
+Maybe a frost is coming and you need to harvest them but they’re green.

 Some crops like peppers change color from green to orange, red, yellow or even purple when they are at peak maturity, however, they can also be eaten at the green stage so your crops can still be harvested.
 Others like tomatoes can be ripened inside your house picked at the light green stage if needed as a last minute option if a fall frost is threatening.
 Crops like pumpkins, melons, squash, and eggplant need to be ripened on the vine and in general.